intelligentMachines-ITU/LowCostMalariaDetection_CVPR_2022/README.md

   <b><li>Update the paths</li></b>
   Update the paths in the "Plot_Annotationss.ipynb" file.
 You will find the path variables in the third cell of the notebook.
   <b><li>Run All the Cells</li></b>
-  Just run all the cells and you will find the resultant images with plotted color coded boundary boxes.
+  Just run all the cells and you will find the resultant images with plotted color coded boundary boxes in the results folder that you created.
+In case the code runs well and you don't see your resultant images in the results folder, check the paths variable again.